amirhnajafiz/2pc/README.md

 Each node has a `gRPC` interface that accepts `RPC` calls from both client and other nodes.
 A list of these `RPC` calls are as follow.

 - `PrintBalance` : accepts a client name and returns its balance.
+- `PrintLogs` : returns all write-ahead logs inside this node.
+- `PrintDatastore` : returns all committed transactions inside this node.

 ### 2PL